wix-incubator/react-native-controllers/README.md

 `react-native-controllers` is a [React Native](https://facebook.github.io/react-native/) extension for iOS which provides a completely native skeleton for iOS apps, allowing you to easily wrap core native UI compenents without compromising on the native experience.
 Key benefits:

-* Truly native navigation and side menu drawer
+* Truly native navigation and side menu drawer gives users better performance and smoother animations
-  * Better performance
-  * Smoother animations
 * Look and feel matches the OS for all iOS versions
 * Ability to tap into the iOS navigation lifecycle